 Not all steroids make you stronger.
 Some commonly prescribed forms of this powerful class of drug might actually make you weaker, especially when it comes to your bones.

-“Oral steroids are horrible drugs in terms of side effects, both acute, when you take them, and long-term,” says D. Kyle Hogarth, MD, associate professor of medicine and director of bronchoscopy and of pulmonary rehab at the University of Chicago School of Medicine.
+“Oral steroids are horrible drugs in terms of side effects, both acute, [meaning]when you take them, and long-term,” says D. Kyle Hogarth, MD, associate professor of medicine and director of bronchoscopy and of pulmonary rehab at the University of Chicago Medicine.
 “We need them for certain situations and conditions, but we should be viewing them only as a last resort.
 Nobody should ever be choosing oral steroids when there’s a better choice.”

 Sometimes the Only Option

 Never stop steroids on your own.
-Corticosteroids steroids mimic the natural hormone cortisol, produced by the body’s adrenal glands.
+Corticosteroids mimic the natural hormone cortisol, produced by the body’s adrenal glands.
 Stopping steroids abruptly, before the adrenal glands have the ability to once again produce their own cortisol, could result in a life-threatening adrenal crisis.
 Even if you experience severe side effects, you should still be under a doctor’s guidance to slowly reduce or stop your dosage.

 Cascading Adverse Events — a GIOP Story

-“Living with 24/7 pain, which the AVN provided until my surgery 2-1/2 years later, was an utter misery.
+“Living with 24/7 pain, which the AVN provided until my surgery 2 1/2 years later, was an utter misery.
 It really destroyed my life in some ways,” says Kelly, who urges all patients to challenge their doctor if they suspect something isn’t right.

 Despite the known GIOP risks, patients often either aren’t aware of these treatment options or aren’t advised by their doctor to take precautions.
-According to ACR’s GIOP guidelines, “Many patients receiving long-term glucocorticoid therapy do not receive any interventions to prevent or treat osteoporosis.
-In some populations, less than one third received BMD testing or had documented use of calcium and vitamin D supplementation.”
+According to ACR’s GIOP guidelines, “Despite increasing information about risk factors for fracture in glucocorticoid users and the availability of effective therapies to prevent fracture, many long-term glucocorticoid users never receive therapy to prevent bone loss or are treated only after a fracture has occurred.”

 Local Corticosteroids: The Better Option